Translation disclaimer (Translation disclaimer)

 CAL Service has been awarded the matrix Standard, the national quality standard for organisations delivering IAG on learning and work.

-CAL aims to help learners progress through their chosen course of study.
-Tutors, learning support staff and our IAG Officer are always available to give you support to help you decide whether a course is appropriate for you.
-If the course is not appropriate we will aim to put you in touch with an alternative provider.
+We aim to help learners progress through their chosen course of study.
+Tutors, learning support staff and our IAG Officer can help you decide if a course is right for you.
+If it is not, we will aim to put you in touch with another provider.

 For more detailed and specific careers advice, we work in partnership with the Education Development Trust.
-You can email them at enquiries@educationdevelopmenttrust.com.
-If you feel you would benefit from either an individual appointment with them, or a class visit, please ask your tutor in the first instance.

 You can also contact the National Careers Service on 0800 100 900.
 Their website is also an excellent source of information on careers, finding a job, courses and learning: National Careers Service.